lintpageincident.log

 cf-ray: 8b9c2f1e4a8d3c12-FRA

 server: cloudflare plus a 403 or 429 means the request died at the edge.
 Same shape with server: AmazonS3 and a WAF rule, or via: 1.1 fastly.
-We'll go deep on Cloudflare below; it's the biggest source of silent blocks by a wide margin.
+We'll go deep on Cloudflare below; it's the biggest source of silent blocks we see in practice.

 Layer 3: origin or application block